OhadLandau/OptiRanker/README.md

 ### **1. Full Simulation Pipeline**
 This script generates predictors with varying levels of noise and evaluates algorithm rankings based on simulated data.

+#### **User Inputs:**
+- Number of iterations for simulations.
+- Dimensions of the dataset: number of individuals, drugs, and predictors.
+- Minimum correlation threshold for rankings.
+- Acceptable correlation distance.

+Run the script:
 ```bash
 python scripts/FullSimulation.py
 ```